-Children with epilepsy are at increased risk for a wide range of psychopathology , poorer psychosocial outcomes, and reductions in quality of life.
+Children with epilepsy are at increased risk for a wide range of psychopathology1, poorer psychosocial outcomes, and reductions in quality of life.
 Factors impacting upon outcomes are multiple and include: cognitive and language deficits, family factors, stigma associated with epilepsy, and adjustment to illness.

-- Research suggests children with epilepsy have a 3-9 times higher risk for psychopathology compared to healthy controls and children with non-CNS chronic illnesses.
+- Research suggests children with epilepsy have a 3-9 times higher risk for psychopathology compared to healthy controls and children with non-CNS chronic illnesses.2

-- A meta-analytic study found that attention problems, thought problems, and social problems were relatively specific to children with epilepsy in contrast to children with other chronic illnesses.2
+- A meta-analytic study found that attention problems, thought problems, and social problems were relatively specific to children with epilepsy in contrast to children with other chronic illnesses.4

 Signs and risk factors

-- Cognitive/behavioural: reductions in cognitive, linguistic, or academic abilities, or new behavioural problems (e.g. aggression, delinquency) are risk factors for mental health problems and reductions in quality of life.
+- Reductions in cognitive, linguistic, or academic abilities, or new behavioural problems (e.g. aggression, delinquency) are risk factors for mental health problems and reductions in quality of life.

-- Psychosocial factors: patient and family adjustment to their diagnosis/illness, self-perception regarding well-being, self-esteem, experience of stigma, rejection by peers , signs of anxiety or depression (e.g. avoidance of social activities and withdrawal, flattened affect, negative thoughts, increased somatic complaints, snowballing worries etc.).
+- Patient and family adjustment to their diagnosis/illness, self-perception regarding well-being, self-esteem, experience of stigma, rejection by peers , signs of anxiety or depression (e.g. avoidance of social activities and withdrawal, flattened affect, negative thoughts, increased somatic complaints, snowballing worries etc.).

-- Family factors: parental psychopathology (especially maternal depression), sub-optimal parent-child relationships, unstable family environments, insufficient family confidence in and/or adaptation to illness, over-controlling parenting style (including limiting developmentally appropriate activities), family stressors.
+- Parental psychopathology (especially maternal depression), sub-optimal parent-child relationships, unstable family environments, insufficient family confidence in and/or adaptation to illness, over-controlling parenting style (including limiting developmentally appropriate activities), family stressors.